 - AI-Powered Agile Collaboration: Tools like JIRA Align AI enhance project tracking, enabling transparent task management and real-time issue tracking.

-- Transparency and Visibility: It should be able to provide all team members with visibility into activities.
+- Transparency and Visibility: It should provide all team members with visibility into activities.
 Transparent communication avoids duplicated work and aligns teams toward the same objectives.
 Use workflow management tools to support updates and ensure clarity.

 - Cross-training between developers and QA teams: This should be promoted to enhance each party’s understanding of processes.
 This mutual understanding helps optimize performance through proper communication.

 - Align Bug Fixes to Business Objectives: Develop a comprehensive understanding of User needs and business objectives.
-This empowers teams to decide on the bug-fixes, solve major problems, or address customer grievances.
+This empowers teams to decide on bug fixes, solve major problems, or address customer grievances.

 - Business-Driven Development BDD: Implement BDD where QA forms test cases against specific business requirements and developers develop code.
 It accelerates the feedback cycles and aligns software with a business need.